 Megan Nielsen Sudley dress, denim from my MIL's stash

 I didn't toile this (I only really started in the summer!) but made a few adjustments along the way.
 I was initially happy with it but later felt that the neck was too tight, the shoulders were too wide and too slanted, and the bodice was too short.
 Luckily, all my my smock dress needs have now been fulfilled by the Indigo dress.
 Last summer, I cut this into a simple gathered skirt but I've re-fashioned it for a third time, and you can read about it here.

 You can read my initial blog post about my Sudley here.

-A trio of Mandy Boat Tees: Fabric from Girl Charlee (sold out), Sew Me Sunshine and Like Sew Amazing (sold out)
+A trio of Mandy Boat Tees: Fabric from Girl Charlee (sold out), Sew Me Sunshine (sold out) and Like Sew Amazing (sold out)

 It's no secret that I love this pattern, and you can read more about the middle version here.
 The mint one only lasted a few wears as the fabric bobbled horribly and feels really cheap.
 It was free in a goodie bag and this was intended as a wearable toile, but I think I gave it to a charity shop.
 I wear the orange one all the time (Cotton and Steel jersey wears brilliantly), and the toe beans one fairly often.
 The latter is a thinner jersey and it's more of a Spring/Autumn top, but the fabric has worn and washed well.